 Read my CWP 24-7 Nutrient Monitor Review if you want to know what’s going on in your reservoir at a glance and find out how this nutrient monitor stacks up.

 I purchased this from Amazon a couple of years ago and just bought a 2nd monitor for my other grow closet.
+The product name has changed to Rose City 716572 Nutrient Monitor but is the same unit.
 Here is what it looks like:

 As you can see there are 3 main parts to this meter.
 It also comes with a generous amount of calibration solutions and a jewelers screw driver to adjust it.

 The instructions are very clear and easy to understand and it is very easy to assemble.
 One sensor is attached, the other screws on and the power pack plugs in to the monitor.

 The pH probe ships in solution because letting a probe become dry can affect its accuracy.
 Everything comes well packed in its own box.